NavidJalali/Dingus/readme.md

 # 🥜 Dingus
-Dingus is a lightweight HTTP client for Scala build on top of `java.net.http`
+Dingus is a lightweight HTTP client for Scala built on top of `java.net.http`.

 ### Compatibility
 Only works with `JDK 11+`.